xta0/xta0.me/_posts/2020-01-03-os-system-programming-1.md

 ### Protection and Isolation

-- Why do need processes?
+- Why do we need processes?
     - Reliability: Bugs can only overwrite memory of process they are in
     - Security and privacy: malicious or compromised process can't read or write other process' data
 - Mechanisms: